imsanjoykb/Recession-Indicator-Research/README.md

 # Research
-**"Yield Curve as Recession Indicator in the framework of Machine Learning**
+**Yield Curve as Recession Indicator in the framework of Machine Learning**

 Abstract